Doguhannilt/Hotel-books/README.md

 ### Project Features

-- User account management, including features for signing in, registering, and editing profiles.
+- User account management, including features for signing in, and registering.
 - Automatic logout for logged-in users.
 - Validation processes for sign-in and registration forms.
 - Ability for users to search for hotels without logging in.